Al Aqsa Mosque

 The History of the mosque

-Can you visit Al Aqsa Mosque?
+Is it possible to visit Al Aqsa Mosque?

 Today, it is not possible for non-muslim visitors to go inside the mosque.
 However, it is possible to go up Temple Mount and see Al Aqsa Mosque from up close.
 However, it is important to note that there is usually a lot of tension around the Temple Mount, so it is recommended to check the situation in advance before you decide to visit.
 If you wish to go up Temple Mount, it is possible to do so from the Western Wall Plaza.